If you can’t find the answer to your inquiry on the list below, do not hesitate to contact us.

 Groups, long term or fidelity discounts do not apply to transportation fees.

-We are a micro-business company of 2 employees.
+We are a micro-business company of 2 persons.
 We do consider that this small number enables us to offer you the best possible quality of service and communication.
 Furthermore, our rental fleet is limited owing to its value.
-For these reasons, we cannot accept rentals for less than 4 days (trekking and e-bikes) or 3 days (racing bikes) from May to September included and for less than 2 days from October to April.
+For these reasons, we cannot accept rentals for less than 4 days from May to September included and for less than 2 days from October to April.

 If you are involved in a road accident or are injured, please call emergency numbers ( 112).